josh-padnick/ec2-snapper/Readme.md

 - North California = `us-west-1`
 - Oregon = `us-west-2`

+_*Tip: To export an environment variable on most linux distro's, edit the file `/etc/environment`.
+You may need to reboot before this takes effect, or you can try the command `. /etc/environment` to apply the changes immediately.*_

 ### 2. Setup Your AWS Credentials
 You will also need to authenticate to AWS.

 #### Option 1: Set Environment Variables
-One option is to authenticate using the following environment variables:
+One option is to authenticate by exporting the following environment variables:

 ```
 AWS_ACCESS_KEY_ID=AKID1234567890